 André Trocmé: I was taken aside by one of them, who was waving a revolver in my face, I suggested to him in German that he should kill me right there in front of everybody.
 My proposal seemed to have calmed him down because he disappeared into the crowd.

 But that wasn’t even the craziest encounter on his trip.
 In southern Germany, they found themselves in a theater taken over by Brownshirts.
 They were trying to shut down the event, but André and his colleagues decided they couldn’t back down.
-So, they decided to address the crowd of angry young men, entering the venue through the back door.
+So, they entered the venue through the back door.
 André went first because he spoke the best German.

 André Trocmé: Before the four or five hundred Brownshirts had a chance to react, I shouted out Hitler’s own words in a booming voice: “Germany Awake!”
 For a few seconds, there was a stupefied silence.
 I took advantage of it to launch head first into the issue of the day: the need to awaken in the face of the coming danger of the Second World War.

-André went on to explain his call for reconciliation and support for the equal treatment of Germans, thereby recognizing one of their key grievances since the Treaty of Versailles, which ended WWI.
+André went on to explain his call for reconciliation and support for the equal treatment of Germans, thereby recognizing one of their key grievances since the Treaty of Versailles, which ended World War I.

 André Trocmé: “Down with arms!”
 I said.
 “Today, the Christian who is responsible is opposed to war and the actions that prepare for war.
 He is a conscientious objector.”
 A thunder of applause answered me!
 The match had been won.